r-lib/lintr/README.md

 ### .lintr File Example

-Below is an exmaple .lintr file that uses:
+Below is an example .lintr file that uses:

 - 120 character line lengths
 - Excludes a couple of files
-- Disables a specific lintr, and;
+- Disables a specific linter, and;
 - Sets different default exclude regexes

 ```